ABOUT

 Christopher De Sousa

-RPP, Chris is a Professor in the School of Urban and Regional Planning at Ryerson University.
+RPP, Chris is a Professor in the School of Urban and Regional Planning at Toronto Metropolitan University.
 His research activities focus on various aspects of brownfield redevelopment and sustainability in Canada and the United States.
-He is currently President of the Canadian Brownfields Network, a Steering Committee Member on the US Agency for Toxic Substances and Disease Registry (ATSDR) Brownfields/Land Reuse Health Initiative, and on the Executive Committee for Ryerson’s Centre for Urban Research and Land Development.
+He currently serves as Past President of the Canadian Brownfields Network, is a Steering Committee Member on the US Agency for Toxic Substances and Disease Registry (ATSDR) Brownfields/Land Reuse Health Initiative, and serves on the Executive Committee for Ryerson’s Centre for Urban Research and Land Development.
 Chris is the proud recipient of the 2018 Brownfielder of the Year award.

 Reanne Ridsdale